npchat/go-npchat/README.md

 # go-npchat
-A lightweight npchat server implementation written in Go.
+A lightweight npchat server written in Go.

 Containerized using first `golang:alpine`, then `FROM scratch` to reduce image size to around 10MB.

+### Simplicity
+The goal of this project is to implement the simplest possible solution for open, federated & secure communication.

+The result is a binary or container that can be deployed anywhere, at any scale.

 ## Usage
 ### With Docker